oxen-io/loki-binance-bridge/README.md

 #### Build instructions

 Each of the modules are designed so they can be run on different servers.
 As such all relevant building instructions are placed inside the folders.

+##### Credits

+The Loki binance bridge uses parts of the Fantom Foundation bridge which can be found here https://github.com/Fantom-foundation/bnbridge.exchange